 7.0 Evaluation Period:

-- The Evaluation process shall start from January each year.
+- The Evaluation period will be each financial year.

-- A summary report to be prepared before AGM (generally in March)
+- The process is disclosed to the AGM (generally in March)

 8.0 Reporting to Shareholders:

-The Board shall report to the shareholders, at each annual shareholder meeting, that the Director’s, Committee’s and Board’s evaluation has been done and submit a summary report of its findings.
+The Board shall report to the shareholders, at each annual shareholder meeting, that the Director’s, Committee’s and Board’s evaluation has been done.

 The fully owned subsidiaries may adopt a similar process with applicable changes and report annually to BBK Board.